hselin/hselin.github.io/source/_posts/2015-09-29-keep-calm-and-follow-the-rules.markdown

   <br />
   <b>Restrictions</b>
   <br />
-  Below is a list of major I/O restrictions that ZAC and ZBC enforces on the host.
+  Below is a list of major I/O restrictions that ZAC and ZBC enforce on the host.
   <br />
   <span style="background: yellow;">Nonconforming I/O operations will be failed by the device.</span>
   <br />